radareorg/r4ghidra/README.md

 The extension .zip will be created in `dist/` directory.
 You can also download pre-built releases from the [release page](https://github.com/radareorg/ghidra-r2web/releases).

+To install that extension just run `make install` and that will remove the current r4ghidra plugin in your detected Ghidra installation and place the last build into the ghidra Extensions directory.
+And you will only need to follow  these simple steps:

+1. Run ./ghidraRun
+2. In **Ghidra Project Manager** choose `File->Install Extensions`
+3. Click on the R4Ghidra plugin, close the window
+4. You will be prompted to restart ghidra.
+Do it
+5. When loading the project it will prompt you to setup the R4Ghidra plugin
+6. Click in `Tools->R4Ghidra` menu

+### Debugging Issues

+ghidraRun will start in background mode by default, you must edit the script to replace "bg" with "fg" to see backtraces and other startup debugging logs.

 ### Build Requirements

 - Java21